 A common code of conduct

-What are the effects of registration in the Register?
+What are the effects of registration in the Registry?

 Registration in the Registry gives rights such as the following:

-a) To appear in front of officials, authorities and public employees, elected members or deputies as an interest group registered in the Register.
+a) Appear before public officials, authorities and employees, elected members or deputies as an interest group registered in the Register.

-b) Be part of the mailing lists to receive automatic alerts on procedures, acts and public consultations regarding the activities or initiatives of the Administration relating to matters of interest to the declarant that have been stated in the responsible declarations or in subsequent modifications.
+b) Be part of the mailing lists to receive automatic alerts about procedures, events and public consultations regarding the activities or initiatives of the Administration relating to matters of interest to the declarant that have been stated in the responsible declarations or in subsequent modifications.

 c) Record their contribution in public consultations as interest groups registered in the Register.

-d) Exercising the other rights that can be recognized for the fact that they are registered in the Registry.
+d) Exercise the other rights that may be recognized by the fact of being registered in the Registry.

-Do those who are not domiciled in the local authority or in Catalonia have to register in the Register?
+Do those who do not have their address in the local authority or in Catalonia have to register in the Register?

-Can the same entity listed as an interest group be registered in more than one register of interest groups?
+Can the same entity classified as an interest group be registered in more than one register of interest groups?

-Is there any type of legal entity that does not have to be entered in the Register?
+Is there any type of legal entity that does not have to be registered in the Registry?

 Political parties and churches are not registered.
-Those who carry out activities included in the scope of the Registry on behalf of others must not be registered either, since the person who must be registered in the Registry is the one on whose behalf they work.
-On the other hand, trade unions and professional and business organizations and professional associations and other public law corporations to which the fundamental rules and other laws attribute public functions and/or institutional representation must be registered. developed on its own account and in the interest of third parties to whom, by law, they are entrusted with the function of representing their interests.
-In this case, however, they only have to declare the activities other than the public functions, of institutional and corporate representation inherent to the agents of social, economic and professional dialogue.
+Nor do those who carry out activities included in the objective scope of the Register on behalf of others have to register, since the person who has to register in the Register is the person on whose behalf they work.
+However, unions and professional and business organisations and professional associations and other public law corporations to which the fundamental norms and other laws attribute public functions and/or institutional representation carried out on their own account and in the interest of third parties to whom, by law, they have been entrusted with the function of representing their interests must register.
+In this case, however, they only have to declare the activities other than the public functions, of institutional and corporate representation inherent to agents of social, economic and professional dialogue.

-Which activities must be declared in the Register?
+What activities must be declared to the Registry?

-Any activity carried out in front of a high official with the intention of influencing the drafting of laws, rules with the rank of law, general provisions, or the drafting or application of public policies and/or the taking of decisions, including contacts, contributions and voluntary participation in official consultations on legislative proposals, regulations, legal acts or other consultations.
+Any activity carried out in front of a high-ranking official with the intention of influencing the drafting of laws, regulations with the rank of law, general provisions, or the drafting or application of public policies and/or decision-making, including contacts, contributions and voluntary participation in official consultations on legislative proposals, regulations, legal acts or other consultations.

-In particular, the following activities must be declared in the Register:
+In particular, the following activities must be declared to the Register:

 - Oral and written contacts, meetings and hearings.

-- Preparation, dissemination and communication of letters, writings, reports, informative material or debate and position documents.
+- Preparation, dissemination and communication of letters, writings, reports, information material or debate and position papers.

-- Organization of events, meetings, promotional activities, conferences, conferences or social events to which public servants are invited.
+- Organization of events, meetings, promotional activities, conferences, seminars or social events to which public servants are invited.

-- Provision of tactical or strategic advice, including those whose scope and timing are aimed at influencing public servants.
+- Provision of tactical or strategic advice, including those whose scope and schedule are aimed at influencing public servants.

-- Private activities carried out with the intention of influencing carried out by corporations under public law, trade unions and professional associations other than public and institutional functions of representation and defense of corporate, professional and economic interests.
+- Private activities carried out with the intention of influencing carried out by public law corporations, unions and professional associations other than the public and institutional functions of representing and defending corporate, professional and economic interests.

-- Those intended to inform a client about a general legal situation to ensure that the action conforms to the legal system.
+- Those intended to inform a client about a general legal situation to ensure that the action complies with the legal system.

-- Those linked to the exercise of the fundamental right to have an impartial trial, including the right of defense within the framework of the administrative procedure.
+- Those linked to the exercise of the fundamental right to a fair trial, including the right of defense within the framework of the administrative procedure.

 - Advice for informational purposes for the exercise of rights or initiatives established by the legal system.